LyfeCycle/lyfecycle-api/README.md

 	curl -i -X GET http://127.0.0.1:3000/locations/directions

+This contains Google's API return.
+Each route.leg.step of the return contains a key/value pair `alerts`, which contains any corresponding danger points.

 ####Add a new location:

 A location is a danger point, bike rack, bus stop, etc. A location has a name, latitude, longitude, and a tag which classifies it as one of the above types of locations.